gmc-code/PC-microbit-micropython/docs/lessons/For_loops.rst

 ----

-Add actions to for loop
+Add actions to a for-loop
 ----------------------------------------

-| Apart from simply scrolling the character in a string, as in the examples above, other actions can be added to the for loop.
+| Apart from simply scrolling the character in a string, as in the examples above, other actions can be added to the for-loop.
-| The code below adds an underscore, "_", between each character."
+| The code below adds an underscore, '_', between each character.'

 .. code-block:: python